 You Build It Ops Run It usually involves multi-level production support, in line with the ITIL v3 Service Operation standard:

 The Service Desk will receive customer requests, and Operations Bridge will monitor dashboards and receive alerts.
 Both L1 teams will be trained to resolve simple technology issues, and to escalate more complicated tickets to L2.
-Application Operations will respond to incidents that require technology specialisation.
-When necessary, Application Operations will escalate tickets to L3, and ask the Delivery team to contribute their expertise to an incident.
+Application Operations will respond to incidents that require technology specialisation, and when necessary will escalate to an L3 Delivery team to contribute their expertise to an incident.

 Cost accounting in IT As A Cost Centre creates a funding divide.
 A Delivery team will be budgeted under Capital Expenditure (CapEx), whereas Operations teams will be under Operational Expenditure (OpEx).
 An Operations team member will be paid a flat standby rate and a per-incident callout rate.
 A Delivery team member will not be paid for standby, and might be unofficially compensated per-callout with time off in lieu.
-Operations will be under continual pressure to reduce OpEx spending, and one or more teams might be outsourced to third party suppliers.
+Operations will be under continual pressure to reduce OpEx spending, and the Service Desk, Ops Bridge, and/or Application Operations might be outsourced to third party suppliers.

 In ITSM and why three-tier support should be replaced with Swarming, Jon Hall argues “the current organizational structure of the vast majority of IT support organisations is fundamentally flawed”.
-Multi-level support in You Build It Ops Run It means non-trivial tickets will go from Service Desk or Ops Bridge through triage queues until the best-placed responder is found.
+Multi-level support in You Build It Ops Run It means non-trivial tickets will go from Service Desk or Ops Bridge through triage queues until the best-placed responder team is found.
 Repeated, unilateral ticket reassignments can occur between teams and individuals.
 Those handoffs can increase incident resolution time by hours, days, or even weeks.
-Rework can also be incurred as problems identified by Application Operations, which can sit in a Delivery backlog for months before prioritisation.
+Rework can also be incurred as Application Operations introduce workarounds and data fixes, which await resolution in a Delivery backlog for months before prioritisation.